alstr/airport-optimiser/README.md

 Script to remove vehicles from X-Plane scenery.

+**⚠️ Important**

+The version of Airport Optimiser originally posted on X-Plane.org is unsupported.
+Numerous requests have been made for it to be removed but all have been ignored.
+The only official release and updates are available via this GitHub repository.
+Files elsewhere are stale, may crash your simulator, and are not maintained.

 ## Features

-* Removes airport ground vehicles and/or world scenery vehicles to improve FPS (potentially by around 3-4)
+* Removes airport ground vehicles and/or world scenery vehicles, potentially improving FPS by around 3-4 (your mileage will vary)
 * Backs up the relevant files automatically before making changes, and can restore them at a later date
 * Efficiently edits large files that are otherwise impossible to manage in a normal text editor
 * Doesn't impact BetterPushback (effects on other addons are untested)
-* Works with any version of X-Plane, unlike pre-packaged apt.dat scripts out there (just re-run if you update the sim)
+* Works with any version of X-Plane, unlike pre-packaged `apt.dat` scripts out there (just re-run if you update the sim)

 ## Usage